 Apartment buyers are often willing to pay a higher price for branded apartments compared to other common apartments even though they are in the luxury segment.
-The price difference varies by brand, project, investor and market.
+The price difference various by brand, project, investor and market.
 Mr. des Forges said that in London, a city overflowing with high-end apartment buildings, the cost to buy this property compared to a comparable luxury new apartment is very low.

-In the Alps, however, five-star brands are increasingly developing luxury apartments inside ski resorts.
-Jeremy Rollason, property manager at Savills ski resorts, said the apartments offer quality, service and amenities that go beyond the resort’s existing apartment buildings.
+In the Alps, however, five-star brands are growing luxury apartments inside ski resorts.
+Jeremy Rollason, property manager at Savills ski resorts, said the apartments offer quality, service and amenities that go beyond the resort's existing apartment buildings.
 He estimates that buyers have to pay a 10% to 20% difference in fees compared to conventional apartments in the same segment for these “super-luxury” homes.

 Mandarin Oriental Residences, Barcelona's branded apartments are developed independently, without a hotel

 Hotel-branded apartments have existed since at least 1927, when the Sherry-Netherland project in New York opened.
 But it was not until the 1990s that the field really developed.
 According to Knight Frank, by last year, luxury apartments had developed in more than 60 countries.

 After tapping into demand in traditional locations such as coastal areas and cities, developers are now building these branded apartments in high-end ski resorts in Europe and the United States.
 Ky.